martl/cmanager/README.md

 ### Starting the application JAR file

-Run `java -jar cm-0.2.47.jar` from the directory containing the JAR file.
+Run `java -jar cm-0.2.48.jar` from the directory containing the JAR file.

 ### Starting the Java-independent package

-Double-click on `cmanager.exe` from the directory containing this package. *Please note that this version is not being distributed in the release section at the moment.*
+Double-click on `cmanager.exe` (on Windows) from the directory containing this package. *Please note that this version is not being distributed in the release section at the moment.*